 Afterward, walk off your brunch with a 20 minute stroll to the Venetian.
-There are many decedent hotels that are worth wandering around, but this is one of my favorites.
+There are many decedent hotels that are worth wandering around, but the Venetian is one of my favorites.
 From the gondola rides along the Grand Canal (both indoor and outdoor), to the entire hotel design that is reminiscent of Venice, I love all the detail that went into this hotel without feeling two campy.
-If you have a rental car, this is one of the only hotels on the Strip that offers free parking for anyone, whether you are a guest or not.
-Within the Venetian there are plenty of casual dining spots as well as more high-end Italian eateries where you can have a fancy meal.
-Tao is worth checking out for both its Asian-inspired menu and popular nightclub.
+Within the Venetian there is Thomas Keller’s Bouchon Bakery that is worth stopping by for a chocolate almond croissant or a pistachio macaron.